XHiddenProjects/WebServerAI/README.md

                 save: 'session' // Save history as a session/local storage [Optional] },
-            cte: true, // Activates Cursor-Targeting Element [Optional]
+            cte: true, // Activates Cursor-Targeting Element [Optional] /*
+            ui:{ // Configures the UI/GUI
+              preview: "", // IFrame to display commands
+              previewBtn: "", //Element to trigger the preview box
+              chatbox: "", //Element to input commands
+              submit: "", // Element to trigger the submit button
+              history: "", // Element to return the history information rawOutput:true //Returns an array of raw HTML in text format to be displayed },

+            */
             preview: '', // Connect to IFrame to preview the element [Optional] extensions:{
                // Add extensions here [Optional]